A Walk Through the Valley of the Falls

 Valley Falls Loop Trail (Western Loop), 3.7 Miles total

 A whole mess of trails all come together around the stairs leading to (and from) the pond.
 At the top of the stairs, the Valley Falls Loop Trail continues north along the rail bed for about half a mile before turning sharply west and up the northern slopes of Box Mountain.
-The ascent is fairly gradual and the trail crosses over into some Vernon Land Trust Land.
+The ascent is fairly gradual and the trail crosses over into some Northern Connecticut Land Trust Land.

 Once atop the ridge, the blazes become somewhat difficult to follow so I lost the trail for a moment and found myself, rather oddly, standing at the end of a nicely maintained soccer field.